wasabepeanut/tietoturva_repository/h4 Johnny Tables.md

 Prevention
 - Implementing proper validation on specific data to allow only certain data formats
 - Making use of security headers
-- A last resort safety measure in case of an injection
+- A last resort safety measure in case of an injection.
+(OWASP)

 # a) Installing WebGoat
 Following the instructions, we will proceed to install WebGoat to our Debian virtualbox.